dobemad/MPK249/README.md

 ```
 with your actual midi port names for sysex communications. (e.g. "MIDIIN4 (MPK269)" )

-## Command-line Scripts Usage
+## Command-line scripts usage
-To use the command line scripts you will need to already have a SINGLE preset dump file (.syx)
+To use the command line scripts in the scripts folder, you will need to already have a SINGLE preset dump file (.syx)
 (do not use the "ALL" preset dump).

 ### Faders script